siva-senthil/Horizon-UNet-for-Precipitaion-Nowcasting/README.md

 a hierarchical U-Net, with a physics-informed composite loss designed specifically for extreme rainfall events.

-This is the official code repository for the Master's dissertation "Causal-Mamba Diffusion: A Structure-Aware Spatiotemporal Model for Extreme Precipitation Nowcasting" (VIT, April 2026).

 ## Overview

 Standard deep learning nowcasting models face a trilemma: ConvRNNs accumulate